Institutional Survey Results

 Investigates graduating seniors' engagement in co-curricular learning experiences at Marquette, experiences with learning outcomes and key mission-related aims of the university, plans for the immediate future, and overall satisfaction with their Marquette education.
 Administered annually in April (not administered in 2020).
 All reports are restricted to campus unless otherwise noted.

-Examines employment and enrollment in graduate and professional school activities of recent bachelor's degree recipients with the goal of estimating six-month post-graduation outcomes rates.
+Examines employment and enrollment in graduate and professional school activities of recent bachelor's degree recipients (undergraduate survey) and certificate, master’s, and doctoral degree recipients (graduate survey) with the goal of estimating six-month post-graduation outcomes rates.
 Administered annually (continuous).

 Undergraduate Alumni Survey